DWhettam/dwhettam.github.io/_pages/about.md

 * Started my PhD with [Dr Dima Damen](http://people.cs.bris.ac.uk/~damen/)!
 * Accepted a place at the [UKRI Centre for Doctoral Training in Interactive Artificial Intelligence at The University of Bristol](http://www.bristol.ac.uk/study/postgraduate/2020/doctoral/phd-interactive-artificial-intelligence/)

+# Interests
+I love learning new stuff.
+I'm actively doing powerlifiting, running, brazillian jiu jitsu (pandemic permitting) and skateboarding.
+I'm also interested in juggling, basketball, and 3d puzzles (think Rubik's cubes), although these are on the backburner for now.
+Hit me up if we have any shared interests, I'm always looking to learn new skills.